rigvedrs/Red-Hen-Gesture-Classifier/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/rigvedrs/Red-Hen-Gesture-Classifier)

-The Gesture Classifier is a Python application that allows you to classify hand gestures in images.
-It uses computer vision techniques to detect persons in images, identify keypoints for pose estimation, and classify gestures based on the detected poses.
+The Gesture Classifier is a streamlit application that provides an easy interface to classify hand gestures in images.
+It makes use of the multimodal pipeline that includes computer vision models to detect persons in images, identify keypoints for pose estimation, and classify gestures based on the detected poses.

 ## Table of Contents
 - [Getting Started](#getting-started)